 targetsite.com that redirects the browser to

-targetsite.com/blahblahblah which the user thinks is trusted and is safe to click.
-Little do they know that this will actually transfer them onto a malware drop (or any other malicious) page.
+targetsite.com/blahblahblah, which looks innocuous enough to trust and click.
+But clicking this link could transfer the user to a malware drop (or any other malicious) page.
 Alternatively, the attacker might redirect the browser to

 Prevention: Options include:

-- Don’t do redirects at all (they are seldom necessary).
+- Don’t do redirects; these are seldom necessary.

-- Have a static list of valid locations to redirect to.
+- When a redirect is necessary, have a static list of valid redirect locations.

-- Whitelist the user-defined parameter, but this can be tricky.
+- Whitelist the user-defined parameter.
+Note this can be tricky.

-I hope that I have managed to tickle your brain a little bit with this post and to introduce a healthy dose of paranoia and web security vulnerability awareness.
+I hope I managed to tickle your brain and to introduce a healthy dose of paranoia and website security vulnerability awareness.

-The core takeaway here is that age-old software practices exist for a reason and what applied back in the day for buffer overflows, still apply for pickled strings in Python today.
-Security helps you write correct(er) programs, which all programmers should aspire to.
+The core takeaway here is that age-old software practices exist for a reason.
+What applied back in the day for buffer overflows still applies for pickled strings in Python today.
+Security protocols help us write better and safer programs, which we should aspire to do.

 Please use this knowledge responsibly, and don’t test pages without permission!